Posted: 1/10/23 | January 10th, 2023

 11. Hike around Krka National Park

 Located inland (and just a 20-minute drive) from Šibenik, Krka National Park is filled with dramatic waterfalls and a verdant landscape.
 The star of the show here is Slapovi Krke, a series of stunning waterfalls you’ve no doubt seen on Instagram.
-The park itself runs along the Krka River for about 50 miles from the coast, and hiking trails are abundant.
+The park itself runs along the Krka River for about 80 kilometers (50 miles) from the coast, and hiking trails are abundant.
 In addition to the natural beauty of the place, be sure to check out the 14th-century Visovac Monastery, plopped in the middle of an island on the Krka River.
-Admission is 200 HRK in the summer (and just 30 HRK in the winter).
+Admission is 40 EUR in the summer (and just 6.64 EUR in the winter).
 Get there early to beat the tourist hordes that bus in during the summer.

 12. Visit Plitvice Lakes